Jane Bowles: Early life

 Born into a Jewish family in New York City on February 22, 1917, to Sydney Auer (father) and Claire Stajer (mother), Jane Bowles spent her childhood in Woodmere, New York, on Long Island.
 She had had a bad knee from birth, which was later broken from falling off a horse when she was a teenager.
 After knee surgery, she developed tuberculous arthritis, and her mother took her to Switzerland for treatment, where she attended boarding school.
-She also attended Julia Richmond High School in New York and Stoneleigh School for Girls in Greenfield, Massachusetts.
+She also attended Julia Richmond High School in New York and the Stoneleigh School for Girls in Greenfield, Massachusetts.

 At this point in her life, she developed a passion for literature coupled with insecurities.
-She developed phobias of dogs, sharks, mountains, jungles, and elevators as well as fears of being burned alive.
+She developed phobias related to dogs, sharks, mountains, jungles, and elevators as well as fears of being burned alive.
 During the mid-1930s she returned to New York, where she gravitated to the intellectual bohemia of Greenwich Village.

-She married composer and writer Paul Bowles in 1938.
+She married the composer and writer Paul Bowles in 1938.
 The location of the honeymoon inspired the setting for her novel Two Serious Ladies.

 Personal life

 Bowles had a rich love life.
-In 1937, she and Paul Bowles were introduced to each other by Erika Mann and in the following year (1938), they were married and went on honeymoon in Central America.
+In 1937, she and Paul Bowles were introduced to each other by Erika Mann, and in the following year (1938), they were married and went on a honeymoon in Central America.
 She visited lesbian bars while they traveled together in Paris.
 The marriage was a sexual marriage for about a year and a half.
-After the initial year, Jane and Paul were platonic companions.
+Thereafter, Jane and Paul were platonic companions.
 They both were bisexual, and mainly preferred to have sex outside of their marriage.

-After this, Jane and Paul went to Mexico where Jane later met Helvetia Perkins, who became her lover.
+After this, Jane and Paul went to Mexico, where Jane later met Helvetia Perkins (1895–1965), who became her lover.

 Career

 In 1943, her novel Two Serious Ladies was published.
-The Bowleses lived in New York until 1947 when Paul moved to Tangier, Morocco; Jane followed him in 1948.
-While in Morocco, Jane had an intense and complicated relationship with a Moroccan woman named Cherifa.
-She also had a close relationship with torch singer Libby Holman who was attracted to both Jane and Paul, but Paul did not reciprocate.
+The Bowleses lived in New York until 1947, when Paul moved to Tangier, Morocco; Jane followed him in 1948.
+While in Morocco, Jane had an intense, complicated relationship with a Moroccan woman named Cherifa.
+She also had a close relationship with the torch singer Libby Holman.
+Holman was attracted to both Jane and Paul, but Paul did not reciprocate.

 Jane Bowles wrote the play In the Summer House, performed on Broadway in 1953 to mixed reviews.
 Tennessee Williams, Truman Capote, and John Ashbery all highly praised her work.